 I conduct research at the IMT Atlantique in Brest on hardware and software implementations of signal processing and AI algorithms.
 I teach computer engineering and digital electronics.

 My PhD thesis focused on the implementation of polar codes decoders.
 I proposed the fastest software implementation of the Adaptive SC List decoding algorithm to date.
 This implementation is integrated in the AFF3CT toolbox to which I actively contribute.
-I’m also part of the organisation committee of the next ISTC 2023 conference.

 PhD in Electronics, 2018